M0JEC/PiTator/README.md

 This project started when I managed to get hold of a cheap ex CCTV Rotator, As it had 'elevation' as well as Azumith I thought it could be converted for working Satelittes.

-This code currently uses 'dead reckoning' to get the position of the rotaor but plan is to use the PiHat (AstroPi) to feedback the heading and tilt of the rotator.
+This code currently uses 'dead reckoning' to get the position of the rotator but plan is to use the PiHat (AstroPi) to feedback the heading and tilt of the rotator.

 The majority of the code was written by me but with some input from my friend Luke who is a programmer for his work.